i-VRESSE/bartender/docs/configuration.md

 openssl rsa -pubout -in private_key.pem -out public_key.pem
 ```

-The private key of the RSA key pair is used to generate a token in
+The private key of the RSA key pair is used to sign a token in
 an another web application or with the `bartender generate-token` command.

 The public key of the RSA key pair is used to verify that the token comes